A New Educational Paradigm

 navigation of

-infinite paths.
+countless paths.

 Notes